etijskens/et-micc2/FAQ.rst

 * Visual_Studio_Code_: local and remote editing, mixed language debugging Python/C++/Fortran. remote terminal allowing remote mixed language debugging. cross platform.

 Currently, I consider Visual Studio Code as the most complete IDE for mixed language development for HPC environments.
 In addition, it is free and open source.
+See also `Modern Python developer's toolkit <https://pycon.switowski.com/>`_.

 Editors such as SublimeText and Atoms, or vim are useful too, but provide no integrated debugging.